 - Tag named after the post or page.
 So, if the key belongs to the "Hello world" post, it will have a "Hello world" tag.

-Managing linked items
+Managing imported items

-So, press Export to Wordpress, then return to your Wordpress and make sure the chosen items were updated properly!
+This process will run in the background.
+Then return to your Wordpress and make sure the chosen items were updated properly!